Highlights of this tour

 Alta’s major architectural landmark, dedicated to the beauty of the northern lights.
-You see the cathedral on the first picture on the left.
+On this wheelchair accessible Alta Tour, you see the cathedral on the first picture on the left.
 The impressive architectural building is so much more than a church.
 It is also a meeting point for the community, a concert venue, and an event space for youth-related and cultural activities.
 The price includes a visit inside the cathedral.
 The opinions about the outside of the building divide many.
 Some call it a factory or and others truly love it.
 But everyone agrees that the inside is magnificent.
 The interior of the church is a combination of both spiritual and natural elements, which you see in the design and artwork.
 Pay a visit to this cathedral and see for yourself what all the fuss is about!

 This marvelous museum is all about experiencing the northern lights.
 The exhibition tells various stories about the northern lights and their magical qualities.
 It shows the legends of the indigenous people, the Sami, and gives scientific explanations.
 The Sami believed that the lights were a manifestation of ancestral spirits.
 They also thought that waving at the lights was risky.
 The museum has an interactive experience where you can wave at the ceiling and play with the northern lights.
 Located in the northern lights cathedral, so when visiting, you kill two birds with one stone!
 Afterward, you can enjoy a cup of tea or coffee at the cafe and talk about what theories of the northern lights you believed the most.
 The price includes only entrance to the center, the tour will not be guided.